Under the Influence of spirited women

 Simone Musgrave says it best “As women we need to stop allowing these “spaces” to be owned and simply be confident that we can move into anything we put our minds to.”

 These two statements are so true especially for us women who work in the wine and spirits industry.
 It’s been a long 6 year journey for me in this industry and I write this ode to the women I have met in this industry and beyond that have helped me carve and shape who I am and who I want to be.
 I came into this industry being more of a wine drinker than a wine educator or wine seller.
 One of the first things I felt was so important to me to do was to educate myself.
 So, I enrolled for the WSET courses and I passed my level 2 and 3 courses (still contemplating that diploma).
 What inspired me to do this were two amazing women I met in my wine journey in Kenya– Victoria Munyokwi the official wine guru and pioneer of wine in Kenya and Wanjiru Mureithi, a wine educator pioneer in Kenya.
-They taught me that me as a black women in this industry – I CAN.
+They taught me that me that as a black women in this industry – I CAN.

 My second biggest influence was the legendary Cathy Marston who runs WSET courses in SA.
 During both courses, I felt consistently in awe of her knowledge and found myself drinking up as much of her wit as I could.
 Wine can be daunting, there is so much that goes on behind the bottle and her way of teaching helped shape the way I educate staff during trainings.